Watershed Friends’ plant survey and volunteer efforts have identified current areas of Aquatic Invasive Plant Species growth in 2025.

 Plant surveys will continue to determine the full extent of growth.
 Check the interactive map to see where AIS were found in 2024.

-In 2025, three temporary Surface Use Restrictions (SURs) were in place in our Watershed.
-Two were on Annabessacook Lake (North End and near Waugan Road), and one was on Cobbosseecontee Lake (Cobbosseecontee Outlet).
+In 2026, two temporary Surface Use Restrictions (SURs) are in place in our Watershed.
+Both are on Annabessacook Lake (North End and near Waugan Road).

 Click here for Annabessacook SURs.